marikomakhm/ada-project/TrovatelliT.github.io/text.md

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_hdi_count_outlier.html"></iframe>
+{% endraw %}

 	Total references
 	pearson :  0.23480729070912107 ; p-val:  0.021995627233654214
 	spearman :  0.48046530551766936 ; p-val:  8.324509404392334e-07

-{% endraw %}
-There seems to be a correlation as the graph and the spearman coefficient suggests.
+There seems to be a correlation as the plot and the Spearman coefficient suggest.
-One of the reason could be that a country with higher HDI have generally more expensive infrastructures for health and education and therefore higher tax which can motivate people to hide money.
-Additionally, a country with higher HDI is home to richer people in average since the GDP per capita is also taken into account in the calculation of the HDI.
+One of the reasons could be that a country with higher HDI have generally a better infrastructures to ensure that the tax are paid .
+Additionally, a country with higher HDI is home to richer people since the GDP per capita is also taken into account in the calculation of the HDI.